“Lethal Weapon”: The North American 70mm Engagements

 **Screened during The Sound behind the Image series + cast/crew Q&A

-The information in this article was principally referenced from film industry trade publications and regional newspaper promotion, with thanks to Don Beelik, Fritz Herzog, Bill Kretzel, and Mark Lensenmayer.
+The information included in this article was principally referenced from film industry trade publications, regional newspaper promotion, print enclosures, and Dolby records.
+Special thanks to Don Beelik, Fritz Herzog, Bill Kallay, Bill Kretzel, and Mark Lensenmayer.

 If you believe this article contains any errors or omissions, please consider emailing the author or editor.